ssjshields/archetype-counter/.github/README.md

 > Choose between two screenshot methods for the Counter to utilize, PrintWindow function (Default) and PrintScreen (Alternative)

 ### Extra Pokémon Slots
-> Displays 7 additional pokémon detected
+> Displays the last 7 previously encountered monsters

 ### Hunt Profiles
 > Choose between 10 hunt profiles for current hunt

-### Raname Hunt Profiles
+### Rename Hunt Profiles
-> Choose hunt profile to change name
+> Change the name of hunt profiles

 ### Backup
 > Save the Counter in its current state to avoid possible lost config data, daily backup is automatic